 - Discuss motivations for changing contract default periods.

-- Review seller- and buyer-paid items and determine whether these items are "red flags" or likely to raise shackles.
+- Review seller- and buyer-paid items, and determine whether these items are "red flags."

-- Generally, the party responsible for title and escrow fees selects the services -- has the seller selected the services and expects to pay for them, yet you want to choose?
+- Generally, the party responsible for title and escrow fees selects the services.
 Don't let a small item become a big issue.

-- State she is a full-time professional agent (to set her apart from many of the novices in the business)
+- State they are a full-time professional agent (to set them apart from many of the novices in the business)

-- Mention services she can provide that will help to expedite the transaction
+- Mention services they can provide that will help to expedite the transaction

 - Express excitement over working with the listing agent